YE-ZA/15666-Game01/README.md

 How To Play:

-- Moving: Left, Right, Up, Down
+- Move: Left, Right, Up, Down
 - Attack: Space

 (Your goal is to burn all the grass, or maybe use it for painting)